 Wash your hands in the solution to remove the food coloring.
 Rinse your hands and look to see if the stains have gone.

 9. Lemon Juice

-The acidity within lemon juice is an effective stain remover.
+The acidity within lemon juice is an effective stain solution.
 However, just like the rubbing alcohol and vinegar methods, you shouldn’t try this if you have sensitive skin.

-To try this solution, mix the juice from half a lemon, a teaspoon of sugar, and some dish soap into a bowl.
+Mix the juice from half a lemon, a teaspoon of sugar, and some dish soap into a bowl to try this solution.
 Stir everything until thoroughly combined.

 Apply the mixture to your hands, rubbing energetically at the food coloring.